The Rising Need for Data Governance in Healthcare

 • Decrease adverse medication effects

-• Increase patient telehealth services usage
+• Increase patient telehealth service usage

 • Reduce audit times